-1.1 Inventory community assets and promote them to attract businesses ; and top-notch employees.

-- Downtown Master Plan Update may address this issue. - Missoula Economic Partnership (MEP) developed a Competitive Realities Report and Targeted Industry Strategy for Missoula to assess current dynamics within the Missoula market and identify ways to strengthen the organization's economic development service delivery efforts. - In 2016 the Missoula Air Service Task Force continued to build a revenue guarantee and pool of funding that could be used to establish year-round airline service to certain markets served seasonally from Missoula, or to establish new routes to other U.S. hubs reducing the price of flights from Missoula.
+I.I Inventory community assets and promote them to attract businesses and top-notch employees.
+Downtown Master Plan Update may address this issue.
+Missoula Economic Partnership (MEP) developed a Competitive Realities Report and Targeted Industry Strategy for Missoula to assess current dynamics within the Missoula market and identify ways to strengthen the organization's economic development service delivery efforts.
+MEP, Comprehensive Economic Development Plan (CEDS) is currently in process.
+Missoula worked with the State of Montana and established an Opportunity Zone allowing Missoula to identify sites that could be redeveloped using tax incremental financing as an incentive to private investment.
+In 2016 the Missoula Air Service Task Force continued to build a revenue guarantee and pool of funding that could be used to establish year-round airline service to certain markets served seasonally from Missoula, or to establish new routes to other U.S. hubs reducing the price of flights from Missoula.
+Expansion of Missoula International Airport is underway and on schedule.
+Adoption of the 2019 Missoula Downtown Master Plan.